コンテンツにスキップ

 現代アートの作家が語る! それぞれのモネ

-On Saturday, July 14th, the opening day of the exhibition, an artist talk was held in the museum's circular forum between two exhibiting artists and a curator.
+On the first day of the opening, Saturday, July 14th, an artist talk was held in the museum's circular forum by two of the exhibiting artists and a curator.

 Katsunori Mizuno

 Born in Mie Prefecture in 1982.
-Graduated from Nagoya University of Art and Design's Department of Art and Design in 2005.
-In 2008, completed the Kyoto City University of Arts Graduate School, Department of Painting, Concept Design.
-Major solo exhibitions in recent years include ``Lightscape'' (Aichi Prefectural Museum of Art, 2011), ``reflections'' (``MOVING 2015'', Kyoto Art Center, 2015), and ``non-fiction'' (GALLERY CAPTION, 2016).
-Exhibited in “Water Scenes: Monet, Taikan to the Present” (Yokohama Museum of Art, 2007).
+Graduated from Nagoya Zokei University of Art and Design's Department of Fine Arts, General Art Course in 2005.
+Completed a Master's degree in Conceptual Design, Painting, at Kyoto City University of Arts in 2008.
+Recent major solo exhibitions include "Lightscape" (Aichi Prefectural Museum of Art, 2011), "reflections" ("MOVING 2015" Kyoto Art Center, 2015), and "non-fiction" (GALLERY CAPTION, 2016).
+Exhibited in "Waterscapes - From Monet and Taikan to the Present" (Yokohama Museum of Art, 2007).

 Katsutoshi Yuasa